Blog Off-Topic

 Employers can even harass us.
 Someone posted in a group that their boss made a snarky mark about their autism.
 They could not quit because they had no other way to pay their bills.
 No one, I mean NO ONE should have to be treated badly so they can live.
 This is why I strongly suggest you create a savings account and put money away to have for backup.

 This is why I am all for self-employment for autistic adults.
-Self-employment for anyone really.
-No one should have to damage their mental health or health together for a job that doesn’t give a rats hat about them.
+Self-employment for anyone.
+No one should have to damage their mental health or health together for a job that doesn’t give a rat hat about them.

 If you were to drop dead right now, they’d replace you in a week max.
 Probably wouldn’t even bother to attend your funeral or pay their respects.
 A UPS worker was killed while doing deliveries.
 The company started a GoFundMe to pay for funeral costs rather than just paying for it.
 See, they do not care about us.
 All they want is money.